 We no longer test RAW+JPEG, but since JPEG files are smaller, you don’t see the same bottleneck as when you’re backing up with RAW to slot 2.

-However, shooting RAW+JPEG does slow down the performance of the buffer significantly as it requires more processing as the cards are written to and this task is usually is not multithreaded.
+However, shooting RAW+JPEG does slow down the buffer’s performance significantly.
+It requires more processing as the cards are written to, and this task is usually not multithreaded.

-Shooting Uncompressed RAW will make massive files and you will fill your buffer a lot quicker, but they won’t slow down your memory card write speeds.
+Shooting Uncompressed RAW will produce massive files and fill your buffer much quicker, but it won’t slow down your memory card write speeds.

 For Stills

-For photographers shooting only still I recommend buying a 64GB card.
-While I never use more than 64GB in a day of shooting, occasionally I’ll forget to clear off my camera before going out to shoot again and having the extra memory is nice.
+For photographers shooting only still, I recommend buying a 128GB card.
+While I never use more than 128GB in a day of shooting, occasionally, I’ll forget to clear off my camera before going out to shoot again, and having the extra memory is nice.

 For Video

-The memory card size for the Sony A7III when recording video depends on what format you are recording and how you plan on using the camera.
+The memory card size for the Sony A7III when recording video depends on your recording format and how you plan on using the camera.

 There are a few details you should note.
 Take a look at the max bitrates.